pingcap/community/incubator/README.md

 1. Create a pull request for graduation
 2. PMC members arrange a graduation presentation (if necessary)
 3. PMC members express their agreement by replying "LGTM (look good to me)" to the pull request
-4. Related working group disbands
+4. The related working group disbands

 ## Projects Incubation Process